-I say this to our LGBTQ+ community, our Muslim/Jewish/Christian communities, other religions, our minority communities, and our foreign guests.
+I say this to our LGBTQ+ community, our Muslim/Jewish/Christian communities, any and all other religions, our minority communities, and our foreign guests.
 I would like to apologize on behalf of the State of Utah for any poor treatment you may have received from anyone in our larger community.
-I will do everything in my power to return Utah to the course of friendship, fellowship, cooperation and respect for our fellow human beings.
+I will do everything in my power to return the great state of Utah to the course of friendship, fellowship, cooperation and respect for our fellow human beings.

 As they say on my favorite little island of Key West, Florida, "We Are All Created Equal Members of One Human Family."

 Utah has a big prison population with a low effectiveness for rehabilitation, retraining, or re-assimilation into society after time is served.
 Did you know that, in Utah's prison system, a guard on duty can issue citations that automatically extend your prison sentence?